Contact Us Today (424) 372-3112

 • using another person's valid registration stickers or papers.

-If convicted, you could receive up to 3 years in prison and have a felony conviction on your record.
+If convicted, you could receive up to 3 years in prison and have a felony conviction on your record, which can have long-term consequences, including difficulty finding employment and housing.
 Our California criminal defense attorneys will look at this law below.

 What Is Auto Registration Fraud in California?